 There are so many different neighborhoods to choose from when visiting Manhattan.
 Below are some of my top choices for a few of my recommended locations in the city:

 Well, that about wraps up a guide to walking the Central Park Bridle Path.
-Be sure to also check out the guide to the North Woods of Central Park for more options!
+Be sure to also check out the guides to The Ramble and North Woods of Central Park for more options!
 If you do have any questions or comments, feel free to add them in below.

 Have fun out there and safe travels!